AwuorJ/Multiple_Regression_Analysis_of_King_Countys_Real_Estate_Market/README.md

 **Findings:**
 The multiple regression model achieved an **R-squared score of 0.6449** on the test set.
 This indicates that 64.49% of the variance in house prices can be explained by the predictors used.

-However, 35.51% of the variance is not captured by the model, meaning  that other factors influencing pricing are not included in the regression analysis.
-Such factors as mentioned earlier, could mainly be economic factors.
+However, 35.51% of the variance is not captured by the model, meaning  that other factors influencing pricing are not included in this regression analysis.
+Such factors, as mentioned earlier, could mainly be economic factors.

 Nevertheless, the factors included in this analysis are factors that real estate and urban developers can adjust to help accommodate the growing demand for affordable housing.